Thursday, July 22, 2021

 So you see, the bad apple was preserved for me, and I was preserved for him.
 Our story is being written by the finger of God.
 David and I came from two totally different starting points, and no one would ever imagine that our paths could intersect at any point.
 We should have never met, matched, or married.
 When I was in high school, he was in grade school, When I was a senior in college, he was a high school junior.
 When I was an editor of a newspaper, he was a bad apple.
 I was called Cotton by a beloved basketball coach ~ a name of endearment for my light blond hair and easy-going personality.
 David was known as Caveman ~ a name which defined his brutish behavior and ruddy physique.
 And yet, he was preserved for me.

 David is the bi-vocational pastor of a small Baptist church now, and he lives a life of strength, honor, faithfulness, and devotion.
 I am more the Cavewoman in my role as a preacher's wife.
-And yet, we continue to feel the tug of the reigns as we find that easy, equal yoke ~ the essence of the epilogue.
+And yet, we continue to feel the tug of the reins as we find that easy, equal yoke ~ the essence of the epilogue.
 Once the book is complete, the autograph is signed by the Author ~ the finger of God.
 What a divine book-signing!

 For our 30th anniversary, my husband wanted to buy me a brand new car.
 Over the years, I had always driven used cars or the kids' throwbacks.
 I had been looking at one car in particular for over a year.
 I even knew the exact color I wanted.
 He located that perfect car for me at an area dealership, bought it on the spot, and drove it home.